HomagGroup/HOMAG-Connect/Base/HomagConnect.Base/Documentation/README.md

 Term                      | Description
 --------------------------|--------------------------------------------------------------------------
-Homag Connect             | A central gateway for communicating with HOMAG applications.
+HOMAG Connect             | A central gateway for communicating with HOMAG applications.
 It is deployed worldwide on multiple regions.
 The call will automatically be routed to the nearest available endpoint / region.
 SAT                       | Subscription Access Token (similar to a PAT (Personal Access Token)).<br>It can be created in the tapio admin UI by the customer; also it can be revoked if needed.<br>This SAT must be created by the end customer and stored inside the partners application for this customer.
-It is then passed to HOMAG-Connect to authenticate the access.<br>In tapio this is also called `Authorization key`.
+It is then passed to HOMAG Connect to authenticate the access.<br>In tapio this is also called `Authorization key`.
-HOMAG subscription id     |  The subscription id must be passed in each call to HOMAG-Connect.
+HOMAG subscription id     |  The subscription id must be passed in each call to HOMAG Connect.
 It is mainly used to identify the calling application (it is more an information).
 The authentication is still done with the SAT.

 ### Partner / developer experience

 The partner must register at HOMAG.
-Then the partner gets an partner id and can then start to call Homag Connect with this partner id and the SAT for the chosen application (MMR Mobile, intelliDivide, etc.), which was created within an tapio subscription.
+Then the partner gets an partner id and can then start to call HOMAG Connect with this partner id and the SAT for the chosen application (MMR Mobile, intelliDivide, etc.), which was created within an tapio subscription.

 ### Customer experience